Tools, Training and Time. How to help non-web colleagues create better content, images, PDFs and more.

 That's why the 8 forms of content work so well.
 They help non-expert business teams to analyse their web options and select better content to satisfy users' needs.

-While each one is useful on its own, you may often use several together or in sequence (as illustrated by the scenarios above).
+While each one is useful on its own, you may often use several together.

 Just remember.
 Simpler forms usually work much, much better and are much, much easier to create.